JuergenGutsch/blog/_source/_posts/2018-04-12-lightcore2-preview1.md

 Just add the package `LightCore.Integration.AspNetCore`, the `LightCore` package will be added for you automatically.

-## Summary
+## Package Summary

 We now have this packages available:

 * LightCore
   * .NET Standard 2.0
-  * Contains the Dependency Injection container and the core of LightCore
+  * Contains the dependency injection container and the core of LightCore
 * LightCore.Configuration
   * .NET Standard 2.0
   * Enables the configuration via configuration files
-  * XAML configuration format under the full .NET Framework
+  * XAML configuration format was removed, because it doesn't work on .NET Core
   * JSON configuration format under .NET Core and the full .NET Framework
 * LightCore.Integration.AspNet
   * .NET Framework 4.6